takotab/cloudfile/README.md

     This will restore the keys with the corresponding urls in `cloudfile.json`.
 Add `--hard=True` to download all file even if they already exist.

+- `python -m cloudfile restore_file file`

+    This will restore the specified file from the corresponding urls in `cloudfile.json`.
+Add `--hard=True` to download all file even if they already exist.

 - `python -m cloudfile add folder`
     Uplouds file or the content of the folder to google drive and adds the link to `cloudfile.json`.